-David and I spend the Saturday hiking to an obscure canyon of of South Draw in southern Capital Reek National Park.
-The 7.5′ topo map for this area, indicated a “natural arch” there — though we have been ‘skunked’ by this kind of map label before.
+David and I spend the Saturday hiking to an obscure canyon of South Draw in southern Capital Reek National Park.
+The 7.5′ topo map for this area, indicated a “natural arch” there, although we have been ‘skunked’ by this kind of map label before.

 After a rough drive down a jeep trail and a hard climb through broken country, we reach the spot designated on the map only to find a large overhanging rock and no arch.
 There are no game trails into that area so we guess that the canyon was a dead end.
 We started to explore the area and quickly find a nice class B arch just around the corner.
 The map apparently had the location off by a few hundred feet.

-We continue exploring the canyon until a slot canyon becomes too narrow for my claustrophobia.
+We continued to explore the canyon until a slot canyon becomes too narrow for my claustrophobia.
 However, we do see a large area of ‘arch country’ slickrock sandstone in the distance that we will need to explore someday.

 After exploring a bit of this kind of country, there is no doubt in my mind that there are many undocumented natural arches out there.
 And THAT sounds like a challenge to me!